 From a bird's eye view you find yourself marvelling anew at zamia cycads and balgas or grass trees, because suddenly you see the perfect pattern of their radial symmetry.
 Up in the forest canopy you are at one with the blossoms of marri, karri, tingle and jarrah, the intricate little cones of sheoak and dozens of native birds.

-Just past the Two Rivers Lookout near the Fraser Avenue roundabout, the Lotterywest Federation Walkway begins at ground level but you are soon swept aloft as you approach the apex - a spectacular arched bridge with a maximum height of 16 metres and glass walls which allow uninterrupted views to the forest floor.
+Just north of the Two Rivers Lookout near the Lord Forrest roundabout, the Lotterywest Federation Walkway begins at ground level but you are soon swept aloft as you approach the apex - a spectacular arched bridge with a maximum height of 16 metres and glass walls which allow uninterrupted views to the forest floor.
 At the highest point, do take a moment to absorb the panorama of the Swan and Canning Rivers.

 The whole walkway is 620 metres long, with the aerial section being 222 metres including the 52 metre bridge.
 It is accessible by wheelchair, although people with manual mobility devices may need assistance on the arch.